Universal structure of objective states in all fundamental causal theories: A general framework for physical theories

-This framework is so general that it can accommodate all physical theories, including those with counter-intuitive behavior.
-For the scope of our investigation we put the fundamental restriction that in a physical theory information cannot come back from the future.
-This is enforced by the axiom of Causality \cite{Chiribella-purification}, satisfied by both classical and quantum theory. \begin{ax}[Causality] The probability of a transformation occurring is independent of the choice of tests performed on its output. \end{ax} Causality is equivalent to the existence of a unique deterministic effect $u$ for every system \cite{Chiribella-purification}, which can be used as the analogue of the partial trace to discard systems in multipartite settings.
+In our analysis we assume the fundamental axiom of Causality \citep{Chiribella-purification}, satisfied by both classical and quantum theory: \begin{ax}[Causality] The probability that a transformation occurs is independent of the choice of tests performed on its output. \end{ax} Causality is equivalent to the existence of a unique deterministic effect $u$ for every system \citep{Chiribella-purification}, which can be used as the analog of the partial trace to discard systems in multipartite settings.

-In causal theories it is enough to restrict ourselves to the states for which $\left(u\middle|\rho\right)=1$, called normalized states.
-All the other states, for which $\left(u\middle|\rho\right)=\lambda<1$, are multiples of normalized states, and can be thought of as states that are prepared with probability $\lambda$.
-From now on, we will just consider normalized states.

-If Causality holds, and all probabilities are allowed, the theory is convex (see appendix~\ref{sec:General-probabilistic-theories} for more details) \cite{Chiribella-purification}. \begin{example} In quantum theory, states are positive semi-definite matrices with trace less than or equal to 1.
-Transformations are completely positive, trace-non-increasing maps; effects are POVM elements, i.e.\ positive operators bounded from above by the identity.
-Pure states and pure effects are of the form $\lambda\left|\psi\right\rangle \left\langle \psi\right|$, with $\lambda\leq1$.
-Pure transformations are those with only one Kraus operator.
-The unique deterministic effect is the trace; this means that normalized states are exactly those with trace 1. \end{example}
+In causal theories, we can restrict ourselves to preparations $\rho$ that are performed with certainty, (i.e.\ those for which $\left(u\middle|\rho\right)=1$) \citep{Chiribella-purification}.
+These are called deterministic states, and, given a measurement $\left\{ a_{i}\right\} _{i\in\mathsf{X}}$, for them we have $\sum_{i\in\mathsf{X}}\left(a_{i}\middle|\rho\right)=1$.
+In this situation, if all probabilities are allowed, the theory is convex \citep{Chiribella-purification}.
+In particular, this means that the state space of a theory is convex, and that all conical combinations of valid effects that lead to a valid effect are allowed.
+The latter means that effects span a convex cone.